 Why opt for the Debye Institute for Nanomaterials Science?

-The Debye Institute for Nanomaterials Science provides excellent facilities and an environment for ambitious research, teaching and training programs at various levels ranging from advanced Bachelor and Master to PhD students and postdocs.
-The programs have a truly interdisciplinary character, in which chemists and physicists have collaborated closely since 1989, and they are recognized for their excellent record and strong ties with industry.
+The Debye Institute for Nanomaterials Science provides excellent facilities and an environment for ambitious research, teaching and training programmes at various levels ranging from advanced Bachelor's and Master's to PhD candidates and postdocs.
+The programmes have a truly interdisciplinary character, in which chemists and physicists have collaborated closely since 1989, and they are recognized for their excellent record and strong ties with industry.
 Below we briefly summarize the opportunities on different levels.

 Opportunities for other students

-The last but not least group of students regularly joining the Debye Institute for Materials Science are the students from outside Utrecht, who come to perform their internship at UU.
-This provides the students an opportunity to learn more about top research topics, which are investigated within the Institute.
+The last but not least group of students regularly joining the Debye Institute for Nanomaterials Science are the students from outside Utrecht, who come to perform their internship at UU.
+This provides the students with an opportunity to learn more about top research topics, which are investigated within the institute.
 There are a number of exchange programmes with other universities, which can support students’ visits to Utrecht.

-The institute welcomes Dutch and international students to enroll in a PhD programme, which takes a maximum of 4 years and aims on the highest level of education and research training.
-Each student has a well defined individual research programme, which is part of the research programme of the group.
+The institute welcomes Dutch and international PhD candidates.
+PhD programmes take a maximum of 4 years and aim on the highest level of education and research training.
+Each PhD candidate has a well defined individual research programme, which is part of the research programme of the group.
 Interactions with other members of the department are an essential part of all research projects and are further stimulated during combined work discussions.
 The PhD training programme includes specialized courses on presentation skills, project planning, English writing and project management.
-Visits to (inter-)national conferences and collaborations of exchange visits with international partners are a regular ingredient of a PhD programme at the institute.
-In addition, all PhD students follow the bi-annual Spring School on one of the research themes of the Institute, which is organized by staff members of the Institute, and the DO!days, a bi-annual informative and social meeting, organized by a representative student committee.
+Visits to (inter-)national conferences and collaborations or exchange visits with international partners are a regular ingredient of a PhD programme at the institute.
+In addition, all PhD candidates follow the bi-annual Spring School and DO!days.
 The institute contains approximately 100 PhD students.

-The institute employs some 40 post doctoral fellows, who typically make a transition from running an individual research project (as PhD students) towards running (a part of) a group.
-At the institute post docs carry out a well defined project with many opportunities for acquiring a more independent research attitude.
+The institute employs some 40 postdoctoral fellows, who typically make a transition from running an individual research project (as PhD candidates) towards running (a part of) a group.
+At the institute postdocs carry out a well defined project with many opportunities for acquiring a more independent research attitude.